Fusine in Valromana: Geography

 The hamlet is located in the western Julian Alps, about 8 km east of the Tarvisio town centre and close to the tripoint where the borders of Slovenia, Austria, and Italy meet.
-It is a stop on highway SS 54, which leads from Tarvisio to the Slovenian border at the Fusine Saddle, continued by Slovenian highway No. 202 leading via Rateče to Podkoren and further down to the town of Kranjska Gora in the upper Sava (Sava Dolinka) Valley.
+It is a stop on Highway SS 54, which leads from Tarvisio to the Slovenian border at the Fusine Saddle, continued by Slovenian Highway 202 leading via Rateče to Podkoren and further down to the town of Kranjska Gora in the upper Sava (Sava Dolinka) Valley.

 The mountains and lakes in the vicinity of Fusine in Valromana are popular destinations for mountaineers and trekkers.
-The upper and lower lakes "Laghi di Fusine" fed by artesian springs on the north face of the 2677 m high Mangart peak attract many tourists.
+Upper and Lower Lakes Fusine fed by artesian springs on the north face of the 2677 m high Mangart peak attract many tourists.

-The area immediately surrounding both lakes is protected by the 45-hectare scenic natural park Parco naturale dei Laghi di Fusine.
-Meadows and pasture land above the lake belong to the Fusine in Valromana pasture cooperative.
+The area immediately surrounding both lakes is protected by scenic Lake Fusine Nature Park (Parco naturale dei Laghi di Fusine), which covers 45 hectares.
+The meadows and pastures above the lake belong to the Fusine in Valromana pasture cooperative.
 This area includes the entire valley with about 180 hectares of alpine land and 200 hectares of forest.